orenbenkiki/dynamake/docs/tutorial.rst

 Precious Outputs
 ----------------

-If an output is annotated as :py:func:`previous`, then DynaMake will never remove it, even if rebuilding it or if the step rebuilding it fails, regardless of the setting of ``--remove_stale_outputs`` and ``--remove_failed_outputs`` (see below).
+If an output is annotated as :py:func:`dynamake.precious`, then DynaMake will never remove it, even if rebuilding it or if the step rebuilding it fails, regardless of the setting of ``--remove_stale_outputs`` and ``--remove_failed_outputs`` (see below).

 Multiple Outputs